ajeetsk/openai-elasticsearch-rag/README.md

 RAG *(Retrieval-Augmented Generation)* Application to offer Q&A on a long format text using OpenAI and ElasticSearch.
 Here we are

-- using ES as VectorDB to store the data and use it for search.
+- using ElasticSearch as VectorDB to store indexed data and use it for Retrieval.
-- using OpenAI to create embeddings and generate answers to the questions.
+- using OpenAI to create embeddings and generate answers to the questions after retrieving relevant chuncks from ES.

 ## Getting Started